w3f/Grants-Program/SubFlow.md

 ### Ecosystem Fit

-Decentralised social networks are resistant to censorship, making them a valuable tool in areas where internet censorship is a concern.
+Decentralised social networks are resistant to censorship.
+They are a valuable tool in areas where internet freedom is at risk.
 The growth of such censorship is concerning, but SubFlow can expand the use cases of the Polkadot ecosystem, increase user engagement, highlight cross-chain interoperability, and support privacy and data ownership.<br>

 The SubFlow team has already started working with Subsquid and SubSocial to conduct a deep dive into the Polkadot ecosystem and assess the product fit of SubFlow.
 We are in constant communication about both corrections to the technological structure of the protocol and updates of this Grants-Program application daily, and these two projects are already part of the SubFlow development plans.<br>